Yeah, have Audio Soundbite 3 standing by in order.

 I would never be offered anything other than that.

-And I and I and nobody else would either.
+And nobody else would either.

-McCain had a walk on roll this year, but unless you knew it was coming, you didn't see it.
+McCain had a walk-on roll this year, but unless you knew it was coming, you didn't see it.

-He was delivering papers to President What's his face.
+He was delivering papers to President What's his face?

-Uh no, he was he was not an illegal alien.
+No, he was not an illegal alien.

 He was supposedly on the White House staff.